DidierRLopes/supervised-learning/README.md

 # Supervised Learning

-This repository will hold the supervised learning content that I will teach at Europeia University on a course about Big Data and Data Analytics.
+This repository will hold the supervised learning content that I teach at Europeia University on a course about Big Data and Data Analytics.
+Program can be found [here](https://www.europeia.pt/pos-graduacao-data-analytics-big-data-online/) - in portuguese though.

-The notebooks on this repository contain:
+The notebooks on this repository are separated into theory and practice.

+### Theory

 1. Data Collection
    * 1.1\.
 Data Sources